chloeekk/chloeekk.github.io/content/tools/cpc-calculator.md

 - Improve your ad copy, visuals, and landing pages
 - Test lower bids or switch to automated bidding
 - Compare your CPC to industry averages to see if it's really high—or just normal for your niche

----

-Need help analyzing your CPC?
-Try our CPC Calculator — it includes benchmarks for Google and Meta ads across industries so you can see how you stack up.